eurusov/SimpleCalc/README.md

 # SimpleCalc
 Test task to study Java programming language.
-This is the Simple calculator with ability to perform operations on Arabic and Roman numerals.
+This is the simple calculator with ability to perform operations on Arabic and Roman numerals.